Chapter 15 : Ups and Downs

 "Ah, Jane.
 I was wondering when you'd turn up," Pince smiled when I bounded into the library five minutes later, "I just received word from the Headmaster.
 Go on back, but be careful.
 Some of those books have personalities all their own."

 "Thank you, Madam Pince," I knew I was positively beaming at her despite her warning.
 It was difficult not to run on my way to the back of the library.
 I took a deep breath before crossing the threshold to the restricted section.
 For awhile, all I could do was wander around aimlessly taking in titles and authors I'd never dreamed I'd get to read while still at Hogwarts.

 Finally, at random, I pulled a book from the shelf and opened it.
 A bloodcurdling scream filled the air causing me to drop the book.
 When I got over my temporary shock, I picked the volume up and closed it.

 "Sorry," I called quietly in the direction of the front desk.
 I carefully placed the book back on the shelf, deciding I'd tackle that one later.
 When I decided on the next book, I breathed a sigh of relief when I cracked it open and met only silence.
 I settled back for a nice long read.

 Too long of a read.
+The book, titled "Forgotten Things," had been so interested, I'd been sucked right in.
 When I looked up again, night had fallen and the library seemed almost deserted.
 Scratch that, the library was completely deserted.
 It seemed that, yet again, Madam Pince forgot I was here and shut things down without ushering me out first.